i05nagai/memorandum/math/eigenvalue.md

 $A$ is orthogonally dagonalizable.

 ## proof.
+From Harville, David A. Matrix algebra from a statistician's perspective.
+Vol. 1.
+New York: Springer, 1997.

 We prove this by mathematical induction.
 Every $1 \times 1$ matrix is orthogonaly diagonalizable.
 Suppose that $(n-1) \times (n-1)$ symmetric matrix is orthogonally diagonalizable where $n \ge 2$.